 Where to cast

 Try to pick a swim with a far bank or an island, ideally with cover from reeds.
 This area will have shallow water which carp are happy to feed in.
 For total accuracy, use the line clip on your reel and begin by casting a little way away from the bank.
 You can then move closer to the bank as the fish back off.
-My rod is the 11ft Middy 5GX Distance Feeder, a powerful bit of kit that’s not too long for the shortish casts you’ll be making.
+Use a short feeder rod that’s not too long for the shortish casts you’ll be making.

 Which Method feeder?

-There are a lot of feeders to pick from but I use the Middy Gripper, for two reasons.
-It has more weight at the front of the body, and this helps it cast better and more accurately in any wind.
+There are a lot of feeders to pick from but I like to use ones with a weight forward design like the Drennan or Guru ones do.
+The extra weight at the front of the body, helps the feeder cast better and more accurately in any wind.
 It also stays put even on an underwater slope, or if there are a lot of feeding carp in the peg that could otherwise move the feeder out of position by bumping into the line.

 Be accurate – and quick!